vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Quaternions/Members.md

 #### Note
 Angles read in code may differ from those displayed in the Inspector, this is because they are derived from the internal representation, which is a `Quaternion`.
 If you can't work with this, consider either:
-- Keeping track of your own set of angles which you update the transform with.
+- Keeping track of your own set of angles which you use to update the transform.
 - Using another method to do what you want.
 Look into [vectors](https://docs.unity3d.com/Manual/VectorCookbook.html) and familiarise yourself with common operations like the [dot product](https://docs.unity3d.com/ScriptReference/Vector3.Dot.html).
 - Using a compound transform.
 Multiple nested transforms where each one isolates an axis of rotation you are using.